BRajendra10/Tailwind-CSS/README.md

 ---

-# 💳 Responsive Pricing Cards with Tailwind CSS
+# 💳 Responsive Pricing Cards

 This project showcases a modern, responsive Pricing Cards UI built using Tailwind CSS.
 It's designed to demonstrate clean layout structure, mobile responsiveness, and a visually appealing pricing section commonly used on landing pages and SaaS websites.